wandb/docs/docs/guides/track/jupyter.md

   </TabItem>
 </Tabs>

-If you see log messages like `INFO SenderThread:11484 [sender.py:finish():979]` in your notebook, you can disable those with the following:
+If you see log messages like `INFO SenderThread:11484 [sender.py:finish():979]` in your notebook, you can turn those off with the following:

 ```python
 import logging